gautamnaik1994/LLM_Fine_Tuning_Basic/blog/blog.md

   }
 ```

-## Step 6: Set up LoRA (PEFT)
+## 6) Set up LoRA

-Add target modules for Gemma model.
+We will use the `peft` library to set up LoRA for fine-tuning the Gemma model.
+First, we need to define the LoRA configuration using the `LoraConfig` class.
+Then add target modules for LoRA adaptation.
+In Gemma, the attention projection layers are named `q_proj`, `k_proj`, `v_proj`, and `o_proj`.
 The target modules are the layers of the model that we want to fine-tune using LoRA.

 ```python
 lora_config = LoraConfig(